-Medicaid allows up to15 days of therapeutic leave per quarter, not to exceed 45 days in a calendar year, regardless of the number of facilities used for the service.
+Medicaid and NCHC allow up to15 days of therapeutic leave per quarter, not to exceed 45 days in a calendar year, regardless of the number of facilities used for the service.
 Unused days do not carry over to the next quarter.
 Bill RC 183 and the appropriate HCPCS code listed in Section 8.3.
 Unlisted Procedure or Service